 Severe morning sickness affects around three percent of pregnant women and can lead to a hospital stay if not treated correctly.
-Find out how to tell if you have severe morning sickness and how you can cope with the condition.

 Morning sickness affects many expectant mummies in the first trimester of pregnancy.
 There are varying degrees of morning sickness.
 While some of us feel queasy, others are actually sick, and anything from the sight of food, a unusual smell or just drinking water, can set it off.

 Consider yourself lucky if you fall in the category of pregnant mummies that don’t experience any sickness at all!
 Three percent of pregnant women suffer from a condition known as hyperemesis gravidarum (HG) – severe morning sickness.